lpwoodhouse/cloudflare_add_record/README.md

-# Ansible Role: add_record, ddns_update
+# Ansible Play: cloudflare_add_record

-### <sub-heading>

-A role tailored to my homelab for adding a DNS A record (subdomain.leewoodhouse.com) using the cloudflare api and then updating it with a cloudflare dynamic DNS update script
+This play is for adding a DNS A record using the cloudflare api and then updating it with a cloudflare dynamic DNS update script.

 ## Requirements